Induced differential characters on nonlinear Gra{\ss}mannians: Differential characters

 A \emph{differential character (Cheeger--Simons character) of degree $k$} is a group homomorphism $h:Z_k(M)\to\TT$ for which there exists a differential form $\om\in\Om^{k+1}(M)$ such that

 for all \( z\in C_{k+1}(M) \).
 Then $\omega$ is uniquely determined by $h$ and is called the {\it curvature of $h$}, denoted by $\curv(h)$.
 We write

 for the group of differential characters\begin{footnote} {In~\cite{BB} this group is denoted $\hat H^{k+1}(M,\Z)$.
 In this sense our notations are compatible, although the degree is shifted by $1$.
 Our convention follows the original one introduced by Cheeger and Simons in~\cite{CS85}.} \end{footnote} of degree $k$.
-The curvature $\omega= \curv(h)$ satisfies $1=h(\pa z)=\exp_\TT(\int_z\om)$ for all $z\in Z_{k+1}(M)$, so it belongs to the abelian group
+The curvature $\omega= \curv(h)$ satisfies $1=h(\pa z)=\exp_\TT(\int_z\om)$ for all $z\in Z_{k+1}(M)$, so it belongs to the abelian group of forms with integral periods